WideLearning/notes/Obsidian.md

 ### Quick Latex for Obsidian
 Obsidian support Latex by default, this plugin provides some autocompletions.
 Also you can add custom snippets in settings.
 $$a \overset{b}{\underset{c}=} d$$
+### Extended MathJax
+Adds support for preamble and allows including some LaTeX packages, e.g. `physics`.